marcoshmendes/witchcraft/README.md

 - **Synchronization**: Ensure the new audio aligns perfectly with the original video.
 - **Seamless Output**: Replace the original audio track in the video with the newly generated dubbed audio.

-## How It Works

-### Steps to Automagically Dub Videos with AI
+Steps to Automagically Dub Videos with AI

-1. **Transcription with Timestamps**
+Transcription with Timestamps

-   - Extract speech from the video and generate a timestamped transcription.
+Extract speech from the video and generate a timestamped transcription.

-   - **API Used**: OpenAI Whisper
+API Used: OpenAI Whisper

-2. **Translate the Transcription**
+Translate the Transcription

-   - Translate the transcribed text into the target language.
+Translate the transcribed text into the target language.
-   - **API Used**: Google Translate API, DeepL API

-3. **Text-to-Speech (TTS)**
+API Used: OpenAI GPT models for high-quality translation

+Text-to-Speech (TTS)

-   - Generate new audio from the translated transcription.
+Generate new audio from the translated transcription.

-   - **API Used**: Google Cloud TTS, Amazon Polly
+API Used: OpenAI TTS (or other advanced TTS APIs for specific languages)

-4. **Synchronize the Voice with the Video**
+Synchronize the Voice with the Video

-   - Align the newly generated audio with the video’s original timings to ensure proper synchronization.
+Align the newly generated audio with the video’s original timings to ensure proper synchronization.

-   - **Tools**: FFmpeg for timing alignment and adjustments
+Tools: FFmpeg for timing alignment and adjustments

-5. **Replace Original Audio with Generated Audio**
+Replace Original Audio with Generated Audio

-   - Replace the original video’s audio with the newly generated and synchronized dubbed audio, keeping the video content intact.
+Replace the original video’s audio with the newly generated and synchronized dubbed audio, keeping the video content intact.

-   - **Tools**: FFmpeg
+Tools: FFmpeg

 ## Installation